JohnnyDoesStuff/bs5-lightbox/README.md

 ## Contributing
 Lightbox for Bootstrap 5 is written in pure JavaScript.
 Modify the src/index.js file, run `npm run build` and create a pull request.
+(Requires [webpack](https://www.npmjs.com/package/webpack) to be installed for building)

 You can help make this project even better and keep it up to date by making a small contribution!
 [Fund this project](https://github.com/sponsors/trvswgnr).